dimitri-nicolo/calico/getting-started/cnx/authentication-quickstart.md

 ---
 title: Authentication quickstart
-description: Get started quickly and log in to Calico Enterprise Manager and Kibana.
+description: Use default token authentication to log in to Calico Enterprise Manager UI and Kibana.
 canonical_url: '/getting-started/cnx/authentication-quickstart'
 ---